 This is not the same as the Orthographic Dependent Hypothesis discussed in the last post which looks into what degree the characteristics of a person’s first language influence positively and negatively their reading acquisition and writing skills in a second language.

 So, be familiar with the writing system you are teaching and its transparency – or depth.
 Its complexity could be slowing down your students’ learning.
 It is also important to find out your students’ native languages.
-You may discover your students L1 is a shallow or transparent language and they are struggling with the orthographic depth of the English language.
+You may discover your students’ native language is a shallow or transparent and they are struggling with the orthographic depth of the English language.

 The /sh/ solution